Understanding coffee processing: Natural, Washed and Honey.

 Knopp and colleagues observed that some sugars such as mannose and arabinose, which are found in small amounts in coffee cherries (100 times lower than sucrose contents), may be lost by passive leaching during the fermentation process of the washed coffees.

-But in general, they point out that although carbohydrate loss during seed germination processes is a normal metabolic phenomenon, it is unlikely that sugars are lost in high amounts during the fermentation process.
 This is because the cherries are fully hydrated at the start of any of the processes.
 Thus, it seems that the fermentation processes do lead to a difference in the sugar and low molecular weight amino acid content of the coffee beans.

 As a result, different cups are obtained with greater or lesser sweetness and with differences in the acidity and body of the beverage.
 So natural and honey coffees are indeed sweeter.